danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 *Figure 10.1: The basic flow diagram of keyword detection in Eliza (1966) by Joseph Weizenbaum*

-This chapter begins with a simplified diagram that describes how a chatbot works - procedurally and logically.
+This chapter begins with a simplified diagram that describes how a chatbot works - both in terms of procedure and logic.
 G - to add some nofes on eliza here

 *Eliza*, a computer program but it also often describes as a computer therapist, is considered as one of the first chatbots created in the mid-1960s by Joseph Weizenbaum at MIT.
 Involving natural language processing,[^nlp] *Eliza* implements keywords recognition in which it takes in textual input from a patient and output responses that simulate a doctor therapist by following certain language rules with psychological considerations.
 Such conversations involve an "illusion" [^Weizenbaum] in order to make machines behave/respond as if a human.
 Evidently, *Eliza* exhibits some kinds of intelligence, with reference to the Turing Test,[^Turing] not only it is able to maintain a relevant and personalized dialogue over time but also as Weizenbaum notes, "[s]ome subjects have been very hard to convince that ELIZA is not human."[^Weizenbaum2]